 Active duty servicemembers can benefit greatly by applying for Servicemembers Civil Relief Act protections and provisions with the following financial companies.
 Possible benefits include reduction of interest rates, protection from repossession and foreclosure, no late fees, and no annual credit card fees.
+Often times credit card companies and lenders will go above and beyond SCRA requirements to deliver additional benefits to servicemembers such as reduced interest rates lower than 6% while on active duty.

 American Express has demonstrated their support of the U.S. military by offering to waive all their annual credit card membership fees for active duty servicemembers.
 American Express will also apply the standard SCRA provisions.